bunbun042000/ttaplugins-winamp/ReadMe.txt

  Please copy in_tta.dll and enc_tta.dll to Plugins folder in Winamp.

 *Release Notes
+2015-08-27 Beta31 Fix saving of tag data(in_tta)
-2015-08-27 Beta30 Fix transcoding(in_tta)
+                  Change showing overall bitrate to instantaneous bit rate in player(in_tta) 2015-08-27 Beta30 Fix transcoding(in_tta)
 2015-08-24 Beta29 Change playing decode engine from libtta-cpp-2.3 to ttaplugin-winamp-3.5 base version(in_tta.dll)
 2015-08-24 Beta28 Change libtta.dll to enable SSE4 version(libtta.dll)